-There are two ways of fixing clear coat scratches depending on the severity of the scratch.
-One method is extremely easy and can take a few minutes, while the other is a bit more involved and will take longer.
+There are two ways of fixing clear coat car scratches depending on the severity of the scratch.
+One method is extremely easy and can take a few minutes using a scratch remover and a microfiber towel.
+The other method is a bit more involved and will take longer using the 3M Scratch Removal System and a microfiber towel.

 Regardless, it will save you money by fixing car scratches by yourself than taking it to an auto body shop.